On a small cancellation theorem of Gromov: Further remarks

 This explicit isoperimetric constant growing linearly with $g$ (i.e.~``homogeneous'') can be very useful if one wants to apply such theorems as the local-global hyperbolic principle, which requires the isoperimetric constant to grow linearly with the sizes of the relators. \end{rem}

-\begin{rem} The assumption that $\Gamma$ is reduced can be relaxed a little bit, provided that some quasi-geodesicity assumption is granted, and that the definition of a doublet is emended.
+\begin{rem} The assumption that $\Gamma$ is reduced can be relaxed a little bit, provided that some quasi-geodesicity assumption is granted, and that the definition of a piece is emended.

-Redefine a \emph{doublet} to be a couple of words $(w_1,w_2)$ such that both immerse in $\Gamma$ and such that $w_1=w_2$ in the free group.
-The \emph{length} of a doublet $(w_1,w_2)$ is the maximal length of $w_1$ and $w_2$.
+Redefine a \emph{piece} to be a couple of words $(w_1,w_2)$ such that both immerse in $\Gamma$ and such that $w_1=w_2$ in the free group.
+The \emph{length} of a piece $(w_1,w_2)$ is the maximal length of $w_1$ and $w_2$.

-There are trivial doublets, for example if $w_1=w_2$ and both have the same immersion.
-However, forbidding this is not enough: for example, if a word of the form $aa^{-1}w$ immerses in the graph, then $(aa^{-1}w, w)$ will be a doublet.
+There are trivial pieces, for example if $w_1=w_2$ and both have the same immersion.
+However, forbidding this is not enough: for example, if a word of the form $aa^{-1}w$ immerses in the graph, then $(aa^{-1}w, w)$ will be a piece.

-A \emph{trivial doublet} is a doublet $(w_1,w_2)$ such that there exists a path $p$ in $\Gamma$ joining the beginning of the immersion of $w_1$ to the beginning of the immersion of $w_2$ such that $p$ is labelled with a word equal to $e$ in the free group.
+A \emph{trivial piece} is a piece $(w_1,w_2)$ such that there exists a path $p$ in $\Gamma$ joining the beginning of the immersion of $w_1$ to the beginning of the immersion of $w_2$ such that $p$ is labelled with a word equal to $e$ in the free group.

 The new theorem is as follows. \end{rem}